-The following courses are offered as the needs and wishes of students in the department in any year may demand.
+The following courses are offered in alternate years and are planned to introduce the student to certain of the main fields of Greek literature.
 For all of these courses, the completion of Greek 201-202 or the equivalent is prerequisite.
 In each course there is a parallel study of some phase of Greek life or thought such as private institutions, political organization, religion and philosophy.

+Greek 301.
+The Drama-Sophocles, Euripides, Aristophanes.
+(Not offered in 1937-38.)

+Greek 302.
+Oratory-Lysias, Demosthenes.
+Mr. Ryan.

+Greek 401.
+Philosophy-Plato.
+Mr. Ryan.

-Greek 301: The Drama-Sophocles, Euripides, Aristophanes; Greek 302: Oratory-Lysias, Demosthenes; Greek 401: Philosophy-Plato; Greek 402: New Testament-The Gospels; Greek 404: New Testament-The Pauline Epistles.
+Greek 402.
+New Testament-The Gospels.
+(Not offered in 1937-38.)

+Greek 404.
+New Testament-The Pauline Epistles.
+Mr. Ryan.

 Greek 406.
 Advanced Syntax and Composition.
-Mr. Ryan.
+Mr. McClelland.
+Second semester; lectures three hours; three credits.